 Works with educators and community leaders

 to incorporate the key elements of ocean literacy into their existing curricula, installations, or programs, with an emphasis on individual action to solve local conservation problems.
-Participants, primarily early-career and aspiring marine educators, receive the tools to consider what actions to take to move the needle on ocean health.
-Participants will also be equipped to deliver effective, action-oriented marine education lessons tailored to meet the unique needs of target audiences, which may include: K-12 Students, Community Members, Outdoor Enthusiasts, Tourists, Volunteers, and the General Public.
-COEGI will not be working with the above secondary audiences directly, in line with our “train the trainer” approach.
+Participants, primarily early-career and aspiring marine educators, are trained to deliver effective, action-oriented lessons tailored to meet the unique needs of their target audience, which may include: K-12 Students, Community Members, Outdoor Enthusiasts, Tourists, Volunteers, and the General Public.

 Who are Marine Educators?

-Marine educators work in a variety of creative ways to promote ocean literacy.
+Marine educators work in a variety of creative ways to teach ocean literacy.
 They can be K-12 classroom teachers, informal educators (educators that deliver lessons outside of the traditional classroom setting, such as in the outdoors, community centers, or beyond), university professors, or scientists.
-Their methods may include classroom instruction and outdoor education that combines educational material with direct engagement with the ocean (such as naturalist-led kayaking programs, surfing, snorkeling, etc.), virtual learning, exhibit presentations, and more.
+Their methods may include classroom instruction, outdoor activities, virtual learning, exhibit presentations, and more.
 Marine educators play a vital role in helping to advance global understanding and protection of marine ecosystems.

 Builds lasting relationships